-As the suitors are surprised by young Telemachus’ courageous words, a dialogue ensues between suitors Antinous, Eurymachus and Telemachus, where the latter, empowered by the words of Athena/Mentes, establishes his presence and position as someone to take into account.
+As the suitors are surprised by young Telemachus’ courageous words, a dialogue ensues between him and the suitors Antinous, Eurymachus Telemachus, empowered by the words of Athena/Mentes, establishes his presence and position as someone to be taken into account.

-Though Homer doesn’t need an introduction, in case you’d like to refresh your knowledge about his life and work, you can read enough in published books, or online by consulting websites like: the Center for Hellenic Studies of Harvard University (use the search field), Encyclopedia Britannica, the “Living Poets” website, Wikipedia, Biography.com, or elsewhere.
+Though Homer doesn’t need an introduction, in case you’d like to refresh your knowledge about his life and work, you can read enough in published books, or online by consulting websites like: the Center for Hellenic Studies of Harvard University (using their search field), Encyclopaedia Britannica, the "Living Poets" website, even Wikipedia, Biography.com, or elsewhere.

 About the audiobook